uchar/Q2A.js/README.md

 ```

-###### this project is work in progress and under heavy development if you are interested in development contact me : omid.es73@gmail.com
+###### This project is work in progress and under heavy development if you are interested in development contact me : omid.es73@gmail.com